 Thus, it is suggested to add the following text into section 8.3 of the next draft of technical report (TR) on optimization of encoders and receiving systems for machine analysis of coded video content.

 “The compression efficiency for machine vision can be further improved by combining the foreground and background processing with the enhancement post-filtering.”

+Thus, it is suggested to add the following text into section 4 of the next draft of technical report (TR) on optimization of encoders and receiving systems for machine analysis of coded video content, as shown in the attached TR draft file.

+“It is noted that depending on the specific use cases, the technologies outlined in this report can be implemented individually or in combination to optimize machine consumption performance within the constraints of the system's capabilities.
+When employing multiple technologies simultaneously, it is important to consider that certain combinations may be impractical or infeasible due to inherent methodological constraints.

+”

 Further, it is suggested to include the combined processing into AHG8 software branch.